adfresca/sdk-ios/README.md

 1. You will store a security token to your own database before starting a reward campaign.
 You should reject any reward requests with an invalid token.
 2. If some users request rewards with the same token more than once, you should reject those requests.
-3. If you think your security token is exposed to hackers, you can always change its value in our dashboard.
+3. If you think your security token is exposed to hackers, you can always change it in our dashboard.

 ### Sales Promotion